WebAssembly/website/news/2025-03-20-wasm-2.0/index.md

 * [*Sign extension instructions*](https://github.com/WebAssembly/sign-extension-ops): A new group of instructions allows directly extending the width of signed integer value.
 Previously that was only possible when reading from memory.

-It goes without saying that Wasm 2.0 is fully backwards compatible with 1.0, that is, every valid program remains valid and preserves its meaning.
+It goes without saying that Wasm 2.0 is fully backwards-compatible with 1.0, that is, every valid program remains valid and preserves its behaviour.

 In a future post we will take a look at Wasm 3.0, which is already around the corner at this point!